August 11, 2024

 Ecommerce Bookkeeping vs Ecommerce Accounting

-Woman with laptop and calculator doing accounts
+Woman with laptop and calculator doing accounts.

 The main difference between ecommerce bookkeeping and ecommerce accounting is how the financial data is used.
 An eCommerce bookkeeper records the financial data and transactions of an eCommerce business.
 They ensure all records are reconciled and accurate.